eithanshavit/Slaxplorer/README.md

 Instead, the app presents a login screen where you can provide an access token.
 This is of course not targeted at real users.
 However, in the context of an exercise, it allows for quick and simple inspection of the app and its features.
 A default API access token is provided for convenience.

+## API Calls
+Two API calls are used in this exercise.
+Initially we `GET https://slack.com/api/team.info` in order to fetch the team's name, and verify the provided access token.
+Then, in order to retrieve the list of users, we `GET https://slack.com/api/users.list`.
+The user list is then polled periodically every 15 seconds.
+Due to the nature of the data involved, and the fact that teams don't change frequently, there's no need to implement user initiated refresh features.

 ## Architecture
 In spite of being an exercise, the app was designed to be used in production and at scale.
 The architecture is of highest quality and designed with the following guidelines:

 #### Performance
 * Designed following current best practices
-* Concurrency is used to ensure smooth experience
+* Concurrency is widely used to ensure smooth experience
 * Efficient image caching using FastImageCache
 * Memory footprint is kept at a minimum

 #### Data Persistence
 * Core Data is used to manage all data
-* Double buffering of Core Data contexts for smart background data imports
+* Main and background Core Data contexts operate for safe sync and smooth experience
 * Images are cached in memory mapped image tables

 #### Maintainability